ScuzzyFox/TagMyStickies/readme.md

 # Telegram TagMyStickiesBot

-## Setup
+## Node Setup

 - You need Node.js to work on this project.
 Get it! https://nodejs.org/en/download/

 - Once installed, Run `npm install` in terminal at the root directory of this project to install the node packages required.

 - Create a file called `.env` in the root directory.
-It needs to have `ENVIRONMENT_CONTEXT = development` and `TELEGRAM_BOT_TOKEN = <Token>`.
+It needs to have `ENVIRONMENT_CONTEXT = development` and `TELEGRAM_BOT_TOKEN = <Token>`, `SECRET_KEY=<Token>`.
 You should make your own bot for dev purposes using @botfather on telegram!
 He'll give you a token you can paste into `.env`

 - Check out https://github.com/yagop/node-telegram-bot-api, https://core.telegram.org/bots/api for info on the telegram bot api

 - Make sure you have git and know how to use it.
 You'll make your own feature branches and create pull requests to update the main code.
-You should always pull from the `development` branch and make pull requests to `development`.
+You should always pull/fetch from the `development` branch and make pull requests to `development`.
 When you start a new feature, follow the feature branch convention detailed at the bottom of this doc.

 - Advanced: learn to use jest and test your code with unit tests.

+## Django Setup

+- For Django, you'll need python, make sure you have it installed.

+- Open a terminal in the /Django directory of the project.
+Run `python3 -m venv env` and then `source env/bin/activate` to create and activate a virtual python environment in your terminal.
+If you're on windows you'll need to run `cd env/Scripts && activate && cd ../../` instead.
+You'll need to do this only for python when working with Django, so I recommend you have 1 terminal open for node stuff and 1 for Django.
+You'll need to make sure you activate the virtual environment every time you close your terminal to keep working with Django.

+- Once that's done, run `pip install -r requirements.txt` to install all the python packages from the requirements.txt file.
+These are instaled only in your virtual environment and not globally, to keep things clean.

+- Once you have your python virtual environment set up, you can change directories into the `Django/tagmystickies` folder and run `python manage.py makemigrations` then `python manage.py migrate` to set up the database.
+DO THIS EVERY TIME you pull/fetch or change any `models.py` file.
+No harm in running this every time you start a session of work.

+- Once that's all set up, launch django's development server by running `python manage.py runserver`

+- You should now be able to visit `http://127.0.0.1:8000/` in a browser and get a 404 page.
+It should show you a list of all the URLs it tried, which kinda tells you what URLs are available.
+Browse something like http://127.0.0.1:8000/records/user-entries/ to see the API.

+- The API documentation isn't the best.
+You may want to look at the `/records/urls.py` and `/records/views.py` files to see how each endpoint is supposed to work.

+- look at https://www.django-rest-framework.org/tutorial/quickstart/ and https://docs.djangoproject.com/en/5.1/ for more information on Django and Django Rest Framework

 ## Project Overview